Food and Beverage Operations

 These costs are approximate, are subject to change without notice, and do not cover transportation costs.

-DIETARY EXCEPTION POLICY: While enrolled and participating in the Culinary Arts program, especially laboratories, students will come into contact with various ingredients, some of which are familiar to them and many that are not.
-The Culinary Arts AAS is aligned with industry standards and expectations, which require students to be industry-ready upon completion of the program.
-The industry expects taste development; therefore, a majority of the program revolves around “tasting as you go” as a standard of higher-level cooking, comprehension, and assessment.
-Without directly participating in tasting, the chances of a successful dish and grade are highly compromised.
+DIETARY EXCEPTION POLICY: While enrolled and participating in all of the program’s laboratory and select lecture courses, students will come into contact with various ingredients, some of which are familiar to them and many that are not.
+The AAS is aligned with industry standards and expectations which require students to be industry-ready upon completion of the program.
+The industry expects taste development; therefore, a majority of the program revolves around “tasting as you go” as a standard of higher-level cooking, comprehension and assessment.
+Without directly participating in tasting, the chances of producing a successful dish—and the overall impact on a student’s grade—are highly compromised.
+The following areas address these potential concerns:

-LIFESTYLE AND ELECTIVE DIETS: Whereas the choice of following a lifestyle or elective diet is respected, there are instances where they may not be accommodated within this program.
-These diets include, but are not limited to, Vegan, Raw Only, Vegetarian, Lacto-Ovo, Lacto, Ovo, Pollotarian, Pescatarian, and Flexitarian.
-Students may choose not to participate in certain tasting activities; however, their grade will be reflective of these choices.
-Students may choose an option referred to as the “Taste and Spit Method.”
-Tasting and subsequent spitting allow the student to experience the sensory attributes of the food without actually consuming the food.
-Students who choose to taste may spit out the product after assessing the characteristics related to the educational objectives.
+LIFESTYLE AND ELECTIVE DIETS: While the choice to follow a lifestyle or elective diet is respected, such diets may not always be accommodated within this program.
+These include but are not limited to: Vegan, Raw Only, Vegetarian, Lacto-Ovo, Lacto, Ovo, Pollotarian, Pescatarian and Flexitarian.
+Students may choose not to participate in certain tasting activities; however, their grade will reflect these choices.
+Students may instead use the “Taste and Spit Method.”
+This allows the student to assess the food’s sensory characteristics without consuming it.